Men’s Health Gummies: The Hard Part Is the Gummy

 Payload limits: every gummy has a breaking point

-There’s a practical ceiling to how much solid material you can load into a gummy before performance suffers.
-Push past that point and you start seeing defects that no amount of flavor can hide.
+Every gummy has a practical ceiling for how much solid material it can carry.
+Cross it and defects appear that no amount of flavor can hide.

 High payload formulas commonly trigger: